The Fantastic Four: First Steps: Post-labor strikes and cast announcement

 On February 14, 2024, Marvel Studios released a Valentine's Day–themed announcement that confirmed the casting of Pascal as Reed, Kirby as Sue, Quinn as Johnny, and Moss-Bachrach as the Thing.
 The film, officially titled The Fantastic Four, was delayed to July 25, 2025, swapping places with the MCU film Thunderbolts*.
 Feige said "90 percent of the work was done" by confirming the main cast.
-The announcement's promotional art included the December 13, 1963, issue of Life magazine with Lyndon B. Johnson on the cover, indicating a 1960s setting, and Pascal referenced 1960s songs from the Beatles when sharing the promotional art on social media.
-The announcement also revealed the inclusion of the comic book character H.E.R.B.I.E., a robot companion to the Fantastic Four.
-Feige later confirmed that the film would be a 1960s period piece, but indicated that it would be set in an alternate universe from the main MCU within the multiverse; it is set on Earth-828.
+The announcement's promotional art revealed the inclusion of H.E.R.B.I.E. in The Fantastic Four, marking the character's first live-action appearance.
+A deactivated version of H.E.R.B.I.E. was slated for a brief cameo in Fox's 2005 film Fantastic Four, but the scene was ultimately cut.
+The promotional art also included the December 13, 1963, issue of Life magazine with Lyndon B. Johnson on the cover, indicating a 1960s setting, and Pascal referenced 1960s songs from the Beatles when sharing the promotional art on social media.
+Feige later confirmed that the film would be a 1960s period piece, but indicated that it would be set in a universe alternative to Earth-616 within the multiverse; it is set on Earth-828.
 Setting the story in an alternate universe was "very freeing" and one of the film's earliest ideas.
-The decision came about due Shakman acknowledging that the source material's comic books were created by Jack Kirby and Stan Lee in the 1960s back when people dreamed about the stars and the unknown, wanting to put them "closer to their point of origin", and because Shakman did not want a plot hole in regards to where the titular team may have been when Thanos attacked and killed most of the heroes in Avengers: Infinity War (2018).
+The decision came about due to Shakman acknowledging that the source material's comic books were created by Jack Kirby and Stan Lee in the 1960s back when people dreamed about the stars and the unknown, wanting to put them "closer to their point of origin", and because Shakman did not want a plot hole in regards to where the titular team may have been when Thanos attacked and killed most of the heroes in the MCU crossover film Avengers: Infinity War (2018).
 Shakman called it a "retro-future '60s" aesthetic, "part what you know from the '60s, but part what you've never seen".
 He looked to the optimism of the Space Race and ideas of future space travelers that people had in the 1960s when the comics were first written.
 Shakman stated, "I really wanted to take all of that great stuff from Apollo 11 and just imagine that instead of Neil Armstrong and Buzz Aldrin, it was the Storms and Ben Grimm and Reed Richards heading off into space".
-He studied all of the Fantastic Four comics, from their original creation up to present day, and took particular inspiration from Jonathan Hickman's 2009–2011 run for how to approach the main characters.
-The film includes the Future Foundation philanthropic organization from Hickman's run.
-Shakman was also inspired by Stanley Kubrick's film 2001: A Space Odyssey (1968) and the works of industrial designer and artist Syd Mead.
+The idea of a Fantastic Four film set in the mid-20th century had previously been considered by Peyton Reed when he was attached to direct Fox's Fantastic Four; he ultimately left the project and later directed the MCU film Ant-Man (2015) and its two sequels, Ant-Man and the Wasp (2018) and Ant-Man and the Wasp: Quantumania (2023).
+Shakman studied all of the Fantastic Four comics, from their original creation up to present day, and took particular inspiration from Jonathan Hickman's run on Fantastic Four vol. 3 #570–588 (2009–2011) for how to approach the main characters.
+The Fantastic Four includes the philanthropic organization Future Foundation, which was introduced during that same run.
+Shakman was also inspired by the films 2001: A Space Odyssey (1968) and Blade Runner (1982), as well as the works of industrial designer and artist Syd Mead.
 He said his work on the television series It's Always Sunny in Philadelphia (2005–present) helped inform his approach to the film's playfulness, collaboration, and improvisation.